Hungaricums identify values that are wildly cherished and important to Hungarians. Here is a short list that you should definitely know about!

 Herend offers luxury hand painted and gilded porcelain.
-Now among the biggest porcelain manufactories in Europe, the Herend Porcelain manufactory was founded in 1826 in the small Hungarian village of Herend near the town of Veszprém.
-Herend Porcelain was soon to follow.
-In 1855, the international exhibition in Paris, the Exposition Universelle brought the highest appreciation for Herend, which resulted in orders on behalf of several European royal courts, among them Queen Victoria and Francis Joseph I.
+Now amongst the biggest porcelain manufactories in Europe, the Herend Porcelain manufactory was founded in 1826 in a small Hungarian village.
+In 1855, the international exhibition in Paris brought the highest appreciation for Herend.

-Paprika is one of the most widely used ingredients of Hungarian cuisine.
+Paprika powder is one of the most widely used spices in Hungarian cuisine.
 Due to the favourable climate and geographical conditions, Hungarian paprika has a bright red colour and a distinctively rich flavour.
 Kalocsa and Szeged in the southern part of Hungary are the heart of paprika production.

 Find out more about these Hungaricums as well as the other 61 on the following list: www.hungarikum.hu/en